 Quick info

-Cannabis products are made from the hemp plant.
-The cannabis plant contains more than 560 constituents, 120 of which are cannabinoids.
-Tetrahydrocannabinol (THC), cannabidiol (CBD), cannabinol (CBN) and cannabigerol (CBG) are the best known cannabinoids with very different pharmacological effects.
-While THC is the substance mainly responsible for the psychoactive, intoxicating effect, CBD, CBN and CBG also have pharmacological effects, but they do not have an intoxicating effect.
-Depending on the cannabis variety, the ratios of cannabinoids may vary greatly.
-Based on the cannabinoid ratio in the plant, four types can be distinguished: I) THC-rich/CBD-poor, II) THC and CBD about equal, III) CBD-rich/THC-poor, IV) CBG-rich.
-Since the effects of cannabinoids differ greatly and also influence each other's effects, depending on the type of cannabis used, the effects can vary greatly.
+The cannabis plant contains more than 560 substances, 120 of which are cannabinoids.
+Tetrahydrocannabinol (THC), cannabidiol (CBD), cannabinol (CBN) and cannabigerol (CBG) are the best-known cannabinoids.
+They have different pharmacological effects.
+THC is mainly responsible for the intoxicating effect.
+CBD, CBN and CBG also have pharmacological effects, but are less intoxicating.
+As the effects of the cannabinoids differ greatly and also influence each other in their effects, the effects can vary greatly depending on the type of cannabis used.

 Effect onset

-Smoked within a few minutes, eaten only after 0.5-2 hrs.
+Smoked within a few minutes, eaten after 0.5-2 hours

 Duration of action